OSDeploy/GitBook/drivers/driver-optimization/validation.md

 # Driver Validation

-The main issue with importing Driver Packs downloaded from Vendors without validating them will just lead to errors in your Deployment.
-Failure to correct these errors impacts others that use the same Driver Packs.
+Some examples of my observations from Driver Validation are listed below.
 In my Enterprise, roughly 95% of the Computers are Dell systems, so I apologize in advance for picking on them in this article.

 ---